 RYAN!
 Feddersen: Coyote Now

-RYAN!
-Elizabeth Feddersen specializes in creating compelling site-specific installations and public artworks that invite people to consider their relationships to the environment, technology, society, and culture.
-Feddersen grew up in Wenatchee, as a part of a creative family with multiple cultural perspectives.
-She is an enrolled member of the Confederated Tribes of the Colville Reservation, from the Okanogan and Arrow Lakes bands, and is of mixed European descent.
-Utilizing metaphor, historical research, traditional Plateau storytelling, and pop culture influences, paired with printmaking, sculpture, performance, and digital tools, Feddersen creates visual allegories that provide the public with opportunities for exploration, introspection, and epiphany.
-She investigates creative strategies to activate engagement through interactive materials, crowd-sourced content, social practice, fun, and humor.
-These approaches enable her work to start conversations about a broad spectrum of subjects while promoting community learning.
+Feddersen is an enrolled member of the Confederated Tribes of the Colville Reservation, from the Okanogan and Arrow Lakes bands, and is of mixed European descent.
+Utilizing metaphor, historical research, traditional Plateau storytelling, and pop-culture influences, paired with printmaking, sculpture, performance, and digital tools, she creates visual allegories that provide the public with opportunities for exploration, introspection, and epiphany.

 Organized by the Boise Art Museum